Decoding Home Staging Costs: How Much Does It Cost to Stage a House?

 Staging Fee: With a special flipper discount, the staging fee, including furniture rental, was $2,000.

-Delivery and Pickup: Delivery and pickup services were provided at a cost of $298.
+Delivery and Pickup: Delivery and pickup services were provided for $298.

 Results: Despite challenges, the well-executed staging played a pivotal role in capturing buyer interest.
 The property, listed for $370,000, sold on the very first day it was listed, highlighting the effectiveness of targeted and strategic staging.
 The investment in staging and delivery services yielded a swift and successful sale.